ClickHouse/ClickHouse/docs/en/getting-started/example-datasets/menus.md

 Uncompressed size is about 150 MB.

 The data is normalized consisted of four tables:
-- Menu — information about menus: the name of the restaurant, the date when menu was seen, etc.
+- `Menu` — Information about menus: the name of the restaurant, the date when menu was seen, etc.
-- Dish — information about dishes: the name of the dish along with some characteristic.
+- `Dish` — Information about dishes: the name of the dish along with some characteristic.
-- MenuPage — information about the pages in the menus, because every page belongs to some menu.
+- `MenuPage` — Information about the pages in the menus, because every page belongs to some menu.
-- MenuItem — an item of the menu.
+- `MenuItem` — An item of the menu.
 A dish along with its price on some menu page: links to dish and menu page.

 ## Create the Tables {#create-tables}

+We use [Decimal](../../sql-reference/data-types/decimal.md) data type to store prices.

 ```sql
 CREATE TABLE dish